 One German study reported that relatively high consumption of pumpkin seeds was associated with reduced breast cancer risk compared to no consumption.
 However, pumpkin seeds can also be a concentrated source of harmful heavy metals such as lead, depending on where the pumpkins are grown.
 German regulations are much stricter in this respect than U.S. regulations.
 Most pumpkin seeds sold in the U.S. are imported from China, which is known for heavy metal pollution in some regions.
 Therefore, consumers of pumpkin seeds should make sure that the seeds are of high quality.

 Even assuming U.S. grown, organic pumpkin seeds, their consumption should be limited.
-Pumpkin seeds are a source of copper (approximately 0.4 mg per ounce), although its potential effects are offset to some extent by the zinc content of the seeds (since zinc competes with copper for absorption into the body).
-Copper can promote angiogenesis and metastasis of breast cancer.
-While copper is a vital nutrient, women with breast cancer probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.
-In addition, while low circulating zinc levels are associated with increased breast cancer risk, it has not been established whether high levels of zinc promotes or prevents breast cancer.
+Pumpkin seeds are a significant source of copper (approximately 0.4 mg per ounce), although its potential effects are offset to some extent by the zinc content of the seeds (since zinc competes with copper for absorption into the body).
+Copper can promote angiogenesis and metastasis of breast cancer, especially in women with inflammatory breast cancer (IBC) or triple negative disease.
+While copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.
+In addition, while low circulating zinc levels are associated with increased breast cancer risk, it has not been established whether high levels of zinc promote or prevent breast cancer.

 Consumption of pumpkin seed oil should also be limited.
 Unrefined and cold pressed pumpkin seed oils contain more beneficial micronutrients (including cucurbitacins, which are present in the seeds) than highly refined oil, but are also more likely to be contaminated.